-Many Board Endorsed Courses follow more practically based courses of studies.
+Many Board Endorsed Courses follow more practically based courses of study.
 Many of these courses have a 60% practical component and are assessed within the school.
 These courses are recorded on the Student's Record of Achievement (RoSA) and the HSC but are not considered in the calculation of the ATAR.

 Vocational Education and Training (VET) Courses - are courses relevant to industry needs and are linked to post schoolwork and are accredited by both the NSW Education Standards Authority and the Vocational Education and Training Board.
-A maximum of two units of Category B VET courses may be considered in the calculation of an ATAR.
 These courses allow students to have credit for their studies transferred to another Institution, which offers similar courses of study such as TAFE.
 Taking more than two (2) VET courses is NOT recommended as too much school time is missed during work placements.